usagibryan/star-fighter/README.md

 This is a vertically scrolling space themed shmup (or Shoot'em up) that I am creating using the Pygame module in Python.
 This is the first game I ever made and the first program I've written of this size and scope.
 I am continuously changing and adding to this game as I learn more.

-To play Star Fighter you must have Python and Pygame installed.
+To play Star Fighter you must have [Python](https://www.python.org/) and [Pygame](https://www.pygame.org/) installed.

+I started learning Pygame using [Clear Code's Tutorials](https://www.youtube.com/@ClearCode) and strongly recommend starting with [The ultimate introduction to Pygame](https://www.youtube.com/watch?v=AY9MnQ4x3zk) if you are interested in learning how to make games in Pygame.

+## How to Play
+Your ship starts at the center of the screen.
+You can move in four directions and fire upwards.
+There is a short cooldown timer between each shot so aim carefully.
+You have three hearts and if you get hit by a laser or crash into an alien ship you will take damage and lose these hearts.
+If you lose three hearts it's game over.
+Try to get the high score.

 ## Controls
 * **WASD** or **Arrow Keys** to move
-* **Spacebar** to shoot
+* **Spacebar** to shoot laser
 * Hold **F** key to move twice as fast
 * **ALT + ENTER** to toggle full screen
 * **ESC** to pause

-## Refactoring
+## Enemy Aliens
-* Add timer class, remove this responsibility from GameManager
-* Include a [state manager class](https://www.youtube.com/watch?v=j9yMFG3D7fg) to manage game_active status.
-Figure out how to integrate this with the game manager class
+Each alien sprite behaves differently and is worth a different score value based on color:
+* Red - Slow - **100 Points**
+* Green - Moderate Speed - **200 Points**
+* Yellow - Fast - Moves in a Zigzag Pattern - **300 Points**
+* Blue - Very Fast and Rare - **500 Points**

+# Personal Notes

-## Issues
+## Issues That Need to be Fixed
 * Player ship sprite can still move and shoot lasers upon death
 * Explosion animation sprites are not transparent?

-## Future Changes and Additions
+## Ideas for Future Changes and Additions
 * Add twin laser powerup
 * Display sprites of aliens on screen with how many points they are worth
 * Allow player to enter initials if they get the high score